ruarim/geometric_and_visual_artificial_reverberation/README.md

 - **MATLAB**: Ensure MATLAB is installed on your system.
 - **fdnToolbox**: [GitHub](https://github.com/SebastianJiroSchlecht/fdnToolbox).
     - No need to download as the code is included in this repo.
-- **MATLAB vs-code extension**: Use the VS Code extension to add required files to the MATLAB folder.
+- **MATLAB vs-code extension**: Use the VS Code extension to add the required files to the MATLAB folder.
 To do this, right-click on the folder and select `MATLAB: Add Folder To Path`.

 #### Python Dependencies